openppg/openppg-config-v2/README.md

 #### 2. Start local development server

-To interact with WebUSB devices you must use https.
+To interact with WebUSB devices you must use *https*.
 Hugo now provides https server out of the box.
 You can access the site at https://localhost:1313.

 ```bash
 npm run start
 ```

 #### 3. (Not required) Build files

 *Github actions now auto-builds and deploys code when merged/commited into the master branch*